-Asset protection typically includes ensuring settlement finality, roughly defined as "I own what I have exchanged value for".
-In the case of CAs, this could include monitoring of developments, characteristics and risks specific to CAs such as: blockchain improvement requests, changes in consensus methods that can change settlement finality status to the investor, soft or hard forks with implications on existing crypto assets held, % of mining power that would upgrade which can either strengthen or weaken the blockchain's security to a 51% attack, risk of eclipse attack that can allow a roll-back of settlement finality, involvement in proof of stake/ delegated stake, and other consensus mechanisms.
+- Asset protection typically includes ensuring settlement finality, roughly defined as "I own what I have exchanged value for".
+In the case of CAs, this could include monitoring of developments, characteristics and risks specific to CAs such as: blockchain improvement requests, changes in consensus methods that can change settlement finality status to the investor, soft or hard forks with implications on existing crypto assets held, % of mining power that would upgrade which can either strengthen or weaken the blockchain's security to a 51% attack, risk of eclipse attack that can allow a roll-back of settlement finality, involvement in proof of stake/ delegated stake, and other consensus mechanisms. - Asset servicing could include reviewing of ERC-20 or other tokens' smart contracts and reconciling inflation yield (e.g. to ensure circulation is equal to the inflation stated in the white papers) or to review the ERC-20 codes for back-doors or conditions that can be relevant to the investors.